Discover Your Library – LibrarySearch Top Ten Tips

 - Submit Document Delivery requests online.

 (1) Login with your CCCU username and password.
-You’ll get easier access to full text online resources and be able to place reservations on items, when none are available on the shelf of your home library.
+I If you’ve logged in you’ll get easy access to full text online resources and be able to place reservations on items, when none are available on the shelf of your home library.

-(3) Click on the “View Content” button to open the text of a journal article.
+(3) Click on the blue “View Content” buttonto open the text of a journal article.
 We have a guide on finding journal articles available here https://www.canterbury.ac.uk/library/docs/Finding-journal-articles-on-a-topic-guide.pdf.

-(9) Use Find e-journals and Find Databases A-Z to find more resources.
+(9) Use Find e-journals by title and Find Databases A-Z to find more resources.
 Have a look at our subject guides to find out which databases are most relevant for your subject area.
 We have created guides for the most used databases.
-These are easily accessed from the Find Databases A-Z look for the red “Guide (PDF)” buttons.
+These are easily accessed from the Find Databases A-Z look for the red “Guide” buttons or visit our A-Z listing.